 Tacking period taboos

-It comes after more than 55,000 people called for a period emoji to be added to the global emoji keyboard last year, in a campaign led by global girl’s rights charity Plan International UK to help break down the silence, stigma and taboos surrounding periods.
+It comes after nearly 55,000 people called for a period emoji to be added to the global emoji keyboard last year, in a campaign led by global girl’s rights charity Plan International UK to help break down the silence, stigma and taboos surrounding periods.

 For years we’ve obsessively silenced and euphemized periods.